Trading charts

 DOUBLE TOP PATTERN

-double top is an extremely bearish specialized
+A double top is an extremely bearish specialized

 reversal pattern that forms after an asset